MathieuGuilbert/ECS/README.md

 postProcess.py: contains all functions needed after the execution of the model, such as quality measures

-compare.py: contains functions used to compare our approach to others.
+compare.py: contains functions used to compare our approach using different datasets and/or parameters.

+dataTreatment.py: functions to manipulate datasets.

-dataTreatment.py: functions needed to read our different datasets.
+particularDataTreatment.py: functions needed to read different datasets in particular.

 clusterQuality.py: Evaluation of individual cluster qualities.

+DecisionTreeTest.py : comparitive baseline using Decision Tree, as seen in the IDA article.

 %----------------